fermarsan/aixt/docs/Atmel/MH-ATtiny88/quickref.md

 * This microcontroller is available with low power consumption through MSSP and 10-bit ADC.
 The instruction code of this microcontroller can be stored through SRAM - 512 bytes and EEPROM - 64 bytes, manufactured by Micro Ship Tecnologic.

-## Las funciones:
+## The functions:

-* El microcontrolador ATtiny88 realiza varias funciones en un solo circuito integrado.
-Algunos pines del microcontrolador están disponibles con la capacidad de usar la función anterior.
-Algunas de las funciones principales de este microcontrolador incluyen temporizadores, comunicación SPI, comunicación I2C, BOD (Brown Out Reset), interrupción y ADC.
-Este microcontrolador ATtiny88 incluye diferentes memorias como FLASH, EEPROM y SRAM.
+* The ATtiny88 microcontroller performs several functions on a single integrated circuit.
+Some pins of the microcontroller are available with the ability to use the above function.
+Some of the main functions of this microcontroller include timers, SPI communication, I2C communication, BOD (Brown Out Reset), interrupt and ADC.
+This ATtiny88 microcontroller includes different memories such as FLASH, EEPROM and SRAM.

-* El Atmel® ATtiny88 es un microcontrolador CMOS de 8 bits de bajo consumo basado en la arquitectura RISC mejorada AVR®.
-Al ejecutar instrucciones potentes en un solo ciclo de reloj, el Atmel ATtiny88 alcanza rendimientos cercanos a 1MIPS por MHz, lo que permite al diseñador del sistema optimizar el consumo de energía frente a la velocidad de procesamiento.
+* The Atmel® ATtiny88 is a low-power 8-bit CMOS microcontroller based on the AVR® enhanced RISC architecture.
+By executing powerful instructions in a single clock cycle, the Atmel ATtiny88 achieves performances close to 1MIPS per MHz, allowing the system designer to optimize power consumption versus processing speed.

-## Caracteristicas:
+## Features:

 ------------------------------------------